ziguri/kafka_jdbc_connectors/README.md

 ## Creating the connectors
 ### Creating the source connector
-The local environment just uses one source connector, responsible for sending the information from staging table to the kafka topics.
+The local environment just uses one source connector, responsible for sending the information from T_FACTORY table to the kafka topics.

 To create the source connector just:
 ```bash